-- " Work to understand the culture of the company and the HR organization, identifying how "things work around here."
+- Work to understand the culture of the organization, identifying how "things work around here."
 Diagnose how significant of a change is required.
-Look across other functional areas within the culture to see how your HR team will need to lead or follow others that may be working well. - " Search for the knowledge networks, key influencers, decision-making protocols, and the unwritten and unspoken conventions that are the central nervous system of any organization.
+Look across other functional areas within the culture to see how your marketing team will need to lead or follow others that may be working well. - " Search for the knowledge networks, key influencers, decision-making protocols, and the unwritten and unspoken conventions that are the central nervous system of any organization.
 Look for clues about how things get done at the company, then listen and learn; within most appearances and generalizations there lies an inner core of truth. - " Solicit views on the culture from a wide of range of people.
 Then create the conditions within your team for cultural transformation: Adapt measures of success, expectations and operating processes; empower change leaders; and lead by example. - " People are the most receptive to change early in your tenure, so make your first moves count.
-You may need to make structural and people changes but do so with thebought-in support of the key power center (along with your CEO). - Establish a concerted program to address the cultural legacies of the organization.
+You may need to make structural and people changes but do so with the bought-in support of the key power center (along with your CEO). - " Establish a concerted program to address the cultural legacies of the organization.
 Pace yourself, continually assess the tolerance of the organization, get feedback and adapt along the way.
-Make sure that your boss is fully aware and aligned with your plan.
+Make sure that your boss is fully aware and aligned with your plan. - " Practice what you preach.
+Leading a strategic agenda and change in a marketing function is not so dissimilar to the marketing objectives you are trying to achieve for external audiences.
+Deploy the same best practices internally that you would externally to model and reinforce what good looks like.